 WordPress is an incredibly powerful blogging platform with a service running on the front end of their own website, as well as a powerful software suite that professional web developers love using on private hosting plans.
 WordPress blogs can benefit in search results from being hosted on WordPress, and they can also be hosted on a private domain easily.
 Blogging and web publishing enthusiasts love WordPress for its backend features and wealth of plugins.

-Legal Precedent Protecting Blog Content
+Precedent Protecting Blog Content from Legal Removal

 Under the protection of an anonymous pseudonym, a pediatrician made lewd comments and derogatory remarks outside of court during a malpractice case he was directly involved in.
 Once the plaintiff’s legal team found his blog, they were able to pin the posts on him, and he settled out of court before the evidence could be used against him.